-During the afternoon, the place is almost empty and it’s the perfect time to really enjoy the place.
-The owner @samruig is an inspiring female entrepreneur who is usually around and sits with the patrons which makes for a great company for all the solo travelers as well!
+During the afternoon, the place is almost empty, and it’s the perfect time to really enjoy the place.
+The owner, @samruig, is an inspiring female entrepreneur who is usually around and sits with the patrons, making for a great company for all the solo travelers!

 6. Piedra Escondida